The Beginner's Guide to Brand Equity Research

 What Brand Equity Actually Means

-Brand equity is the value your brand adds on top of function.
+Brand equity is the value a brand adds on top of a product's function, measured by how consumers think about, feel about, and behave toward the brand.

 It is why someone chooses Advil over generic ibuprofen.
 The ingredients are the same, but there’s a deeper connection with the customer.